Categories: Blog

 In the meantime, Sander continues to work hard in the Rusticò.
 He tiles floors, makes window sills, installs the kitchen, paints, cleans and waxes the wooden beams, seals walls and also tidies up the garden from a construction site to a landscaped garden.
 I'm really proud of him.
 And it's so exciting, because we have one scadenza: The first guests arrive for the Rusticò on July 8…. (aiuto).
 But we think it will be beautiful.
 In the meantime, I try to ensure that everything runs smoothly at Pian del Nasso as much as possible.
 Mow the garden, paint the fences, take care of our guests and ensure that all items are ordered and delivered on time and all the administrative hassle involved.
 Very nice to be able to do that together again soon.

-Your hour is approaching.
-We still have a week to go before the guests of the Rusticò arrive.
-What a stress, because the interior doors were delivered way too late and now they still have to be installed.
-The last thing you want is for guests to arrive and there are no doors in them, especially the bathrooms.
-The original plan was for Sander to install the doors himself, but the walls and frames are so crooked that he does not dare and calls for help from our door specialist.
-He lets us know that he is doing what he can to find an opening for us.
-But in the meantime we don't know whether that will work... (mama, mia what a stress).
-On Monday, July 3, we will receive the redeeming news: they will arrive on Wednesday!
-Normally installing a door takes about 20 minutes according to the door specialist, but with these 3 doors it takes him almost all day (the walls are not only crooked, but also crooked in some places: how rustic do you want it... and very wise that Sander did not dare).
-We are more than relieved when the doors are hanging.
-Yay!
-After a year of renovations, we can start furnishing the Rusticò!
-Nadia will come tomorrow at the end of the day with her associates to help us move.
-That is not an exaggerated luxury: our hall and conservatory are full of boxes and furniture and we can carry them all up the hill.
-But things turn out differently…
+The hour U is approaching.
+We still have a week to go before the Rustico's guests arrive.
+What stress, because the interior doors were delivered way too late and now they still have to be fitted.
+The last thing you want is for guests to arrive and no doors in, particularly, the bathrooms yet.
+The plan was originally for Sander to assemble the doors himself, but the walls and window frames are so crooked that he doesn't bother and enlists the help of our door specialist.
+The latter informs us, that he is doing what he can to find a hole for us.
+But in the meantime, we don't know if that will work... (mum, mia what a stress).
+Monday, 3 July, we get the redeeming news: they are coming on Wednesday!
+Normally, according to the door specialist, installing a door takes about 20 minutes, but with these 3 doors, he ends up spending almost the whole day (the walls are not only crooked, but also warped in some places: how Rustico do you want it to be... and very sensible that Sander didn't bother).
+We are more than relieved when the doors hang.
+Yeeeeeeh!
+After a year of rebuilding, we can start decorating the Rustico!
+Nadia will come at the end of the day tomorrow with consorts to help us move in.
+This is no excessive luxury: our hall and conservatory are filled to capacity with boxes and furniture and we may carry them all up the hill.
+But things turn out differently...

 On Thursday afternoon, July 6, moving day (2 days before delivery), it starts to storm, pour and incredibly hail.
 Within half an hour, 20 cm of water falls.
 As suddenly as this storm arises, it is also gone again.
-The devastation he left behind però is significant.
-For example, there are holes in our garden cushion box because the hail went right through it.
-The garden, the swimming pool and the surrounding terrace are completely green, because they are covered with leaves that have blown from the trees.
-I always pray for a green Pian del Nasso (well: be careful what you wish for...).
-There is mud on the paths and around the Rusticò it is a water ballet (fortunately the Rustico itself has remained dry: the ultimate test).
-And we are very lucky, because in the surrounding villages and in fact from Turin to the coast, entire areas, including the famous wine region!, have been hit much worse.
-Do we have hailstones the size of chewing gum balls?
-In several places, hailstones ranging from the size of a ping-pong ball to a tennis ball fall, which, as in Cortemilia, prove to be very destructive to cars, but also to e.g. solar panels.
-Anyway, there's work to be done, rolling up our sleeves to make Pian del Nasso presentable again and especially the Rusticò.
+The devastation he left behind però is considerable.
+For instance, there are holes in our garden cushion box because the hail went right through it.
+The garden, the pool, the terrace around it are completely green, because covered with leaves that have blown off the trees.
+I always pray for a green Pian del Nasso (well: be careful what you wish for ...).
+There is mud all over the paths and around the Rustico it is a water ballet (the Rustico itself has stayed dry thankfully: the ultimate test).
+And we are mega lucky, because in the surrounding villages and actually from Turin to the coast, whole areas, including the famous wine region!, have been hit much worse.
+We had hailstones the size of chewing gum balls, but in several places hailstones varying from ping-pong ball to tennis ball size fell, which, as in Cortemilia, proved very destructive to cars, but also to solar panels, for instance.
+Anyway, work to do, roll up your sleeves to make Pian del Nasso presentable again and especially the Rusticò.
 We have one day less and extra work.
-It means we can't move today, because it's impossible in that mud mess.
-I'm just about to text our guests in the Mulino to see how they are doing after the storm, if they arrive at all.
-Fortunately, everything appears to be going well with them and with the Mulino; just some water on the terrace (very relieved to hear) and so sweet: they want to help us!
-Wouter immediately calls out if we have a leaf blower and starts working around the pool and on the path between the Mulino and the pool.
-He also offers to help move the large furniture to the Rusticò the next day.
-We can say that without their help we would not have made it in time...
-Saturday July 8, exactly 3 minutes before the guests arrive, the Rusticò is ready.
+It means we can't move today, because impossible in that mud mess.
+I am just about to app our guests in the Mulino how they are doing after the storm, when they arrive.
+Fortunately, everything turns out fine with them and with the Mulino; only some water on the terrace (hugely relieved to hear) and so sweet: they want to help us!
+Wouter immediately calls if we have a leaf blower and gets to work around the pool and on the path between the Mulino and the pool.
+He also offers to help move all the big furniture to the Rusticò the next day.
+It's fair to say that we wouldn't have made it in time without their help...
+Saturday 8 July, exactly 3 minutes before the guests arrive, the Rusticò is ready.

 12 Comments